Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - One efficient way to fix your scroll wheel problem is by checking for stuck keys on the keyboard.

-- In case your mouse zoom options are enabled by default, you should consider disabling them.
+- If your mouse zoom options are enabled by default, you should consider disabling them.

-Using peripheral mice while working on a PC can drastically improve the efficiency of our actions, thus having a faulty one can cause a lot of stress these days.
+Using peripheral mice while working on a PC can drastically improve the efficiency of our actions; thus, having a faulty one can cause a lot of stress these days.
+But things weren’t as good for many, and they reported that the mouse wheel got stuck on zoom.

 What can I do if the scroll wheel is stuck on zoom?